adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/Tutorial.md

 Theta is a vector of the random-effects parameter estimates: these are parameterized as the relative Cholesky factors of each random effect term (from R getME documentation).

-My buddy **Parker** @statsowar gave me the following description in "super lay terms" as I asked him to do: "Cholesky just breaks down the R^2 and attributes it to different sources".
+My buddy and stats wizard **Parker** @statsowar gave me the following description in "super lay terms" as I asked him to do: "Cholesky just breaks down the R^2 and attributes it to different sources".

 In other words, we will use these coefficients to measure the absolute impact each variable has on passing EPA (how much variance it explains).